netdata/go.d.plugin/modules/dnsmasq/README.md

 ## Metrics

-All metrics have "dnsdist." prefix.
+All metrics have "dnsmasq." prefix.

 | Metric            | Scope  |      Dimensions       |    Units     |
 |-------------------|:------:|:---------------------:|:------------:|